ParallelTask/dinoloop/wiki/exceptions.md

 # Exceptions

 ## RouteNotFoundException
-Dino throws `RouteNotFoundException` when it receives a request that does not match a route.
+Dinoloop throws `RouteNotFoundException` when it receives a request that does not match a route.
 Here is how you can handle it
 ```
-import { ErrorMiddleware, RouteNotFoundException } from 'dinoloop';
+import { HttpStatusCode, ErrorMiddleware, RouteNotFoundException } from 'dinoloop';
 import { Request, Response, NextFunction } from 'express';

 export class RouteNotFoundErrorMiddleware extends ErrorMiddleware {

     invoke(err: Error, request: Request, response: Response, next: NextFunction): void {
         if (err instanceof RouteNotFoundException) {
-            response.json({
-                errMsg: 'Link has been moved or broken',
+            response.status(HttpStatusCode.NotFound).json('Link has been moved or broken');
-                status: false,
-                statusCode: 404
-            });
         } else next(err);
     }
 }